kaurarmanjot445-sys/confidence-lens/README.md

 - Calibration against a set of claims I know are true or false, to see if the risk score actually tracks truth
 - Better separation of "the model didn't mention it" vs. "the model actively disagreed"

-Note on development:
-I used AI tools (Claude/GPT) to help scaffold and iterate on parts of this code.
-The design decisions, debugging, and testing are my own.